jankovicgd/intersections-web/README.md

-# junctionsweb
+# intersections-web

-Web application for TUW intersections.
+Web application for TUW intersections work.
 Available at https://intersections.geo.tuwien.ac.at/

 Main functionalities are selection with a Polygon, Search and Extent for road and path intersections, i.e. all walkable intersections.